 Key modifiable factors of the diet include:

-Are plant-based diets better for CKD and hyperkalemia management?
+Do plant-based diets improve CKD and hyperkalemia management?

 Unfortunately, we do not have intervention studies including people who have hyperkalemia or have a high risk of hyperkalemia, so we don’t know if plant-based diets are safe.
 The speaker thinks that probably yes.

-• High fibre K foods likely are lower in bioaccessible K
+- High fibre K foods likely are lower in bioaccessible K, and have an alkali effect

-• Viscous and bulking to enhance transit time
+- Recommend viscous and bulking fibres to enhance transit time

 Summary: